MartinAverseng/FracMeshLib/README.md

 #### Fractured meshes

-Generalized meshes can also represent more complex geometries.
-Fractured meshes, such as the one represented below are important examples: they correspond to regular n-dimensional meshes in Rn, where some adjacencies have been "dropped" at some (n-1) dimensional interelement interfaces, creating a <i>fracture</i> (red edges below).
-They can be instanciated by calling
+Generalized meshes can also represent more complex geometries. <i>Fractured meshes</i>, such as the one represented below are important examples: they correspond to regular n-dimensional meshes in Rn, where some adjacencies have been "dropped" at some (n-1) dimensional interelement interfaces, creating a <i>fracture</i> (red edges below).
+They can be created by calling
 ```
 M = fracturedMesh(mOmega,mGamma)
 ```